-Charlotte Allan is a Trainee Solicitor in the Occupier’s and Public Liability department at Express Solicitors, having initially joined the firm’s New Client Team in July 2015.
+Charlotte Allan is an Assistant Solicitor in the Occupier’s and Public Liability department at Express Solicitors, having initially joined the firm’s New Client Team in July 2015.
 Charlotte’s role involves paralegaling for a partner of the department working on non-portal cases, assisting with all aspects of a claim.

 When asked what she enjoys most about her role at Express Solicitors, Charlotte answered: “I really like the direct contact with clients, but I also enjoy the drafting and preparing documents side of the job.
 I am enjoying putting my 4 years of studying into practice to help clients understand the daunting legal process.
 I work alongside a great group of people in the department and have been made to feel like part of the team from the outset.”